xcp-ng/xcp-ng-org/docs/management/manage-at-scale/xo-api.md

 > Note: the final `| cat` ensures cURL's standard output is not a TTY, which is necessary for upload stats to be dislayed.

-This request returns the UUID of the created VDI.
+This request returns the UUID of the created <abbr title="VirtualBox Disk Image">VDI</abbr>.

-The following query parameters are supported to customize the created VDI:
+The following query parameters are supported to customize the created <abbr title="VirtualBox Disk Image">VDI</abbr>:

 - `name_label`
 - `name_description`
-- `raw`: this parameter must be used if importing a raw export instead of a VHD
+- `raw`: this parameter must be used if importing a raw export instead of a <abbr title="Virtual Hard Disk">VHD</abbr>

 ### Actions